Shotbow/minez-official-textures/README.md

-# The Library - MineZ Official Textures
+# The Library - MineZ Official(ish) Textures
 Provides a Vanilla+ resource pack for the MineZ gamemode, relying heavily on Optifine's CIT system.
-The pack contains original custom textures for all legendary items, unique items, enchanted items, potions, and more.
+The pack contains original custom textures for almost all legendary items, unique items, enchanted items, potions, and more.

 ## Installation
 1. Download the latest version of the pack from the "Releases" corresponding to your Minecraft version.